bihealth/bih-cluster/bih-cluster/docs/slurm/overview.md

 ## A Word on "Elsewhere"

-Many facilities run Slurm clusters and have their documentation available on the internet and we will list some that we found useful below.
+Many other facilities run Slurm clusters and make their documentation available on the internet.
+We list some that we found useful below.
-However, beware that Slurm is a highly configurable and extensible system.
+However, be aware that Slurm is a highly configurable and extensible system.
 Other sites may have different configurations and plugins enabled than we have (or might even have written custom plugins that are not available at BIH).
 In any case, it's always useful to look "über den Tellerrand".

 - [Quick Start User Guide](https://slurm.schedmd.com/quickstart.html) - the official guide from the Slurm creators.
-- [Slurm `man` Pages](https://slurm.schedmd.com/man_index.html) - web versions of `man <slurm command>`.
+- [Slurm `man` Pages](https://slurm.schedmd.com/man_index.html) - web versions of Unix manual (`man`) pages.
 - [TU Dresden Slurm Compendium](https://doc.zih.tu-dresden.de/hpc-wiki/bin/view/Compendium/Slurm) - nice documentation from the installation in Dresden.
-  Beware that their installation is highly customized, in particular partition selection is automatized for them (and it is not for us).
+  Note that their installation is highly customized, in particular, their partition selection is automated (but is not for us).
 - [Slurm at CECI](https://support.ceci-hpc.be/doc/_contents/QuickStart/SubmittingJobs/SlurmTutorial.html) - CECI is a HPC consortium from Belgium.
 - [Slurm at the Arctic University of Norway](https://hpc-uit.readthedocs.io/en/latest/jobs/examples.html)
 - [Slurm at Technical University of Denmark](https://wiki.fysik.dtu.dk/niflheim/SLURM) - if you want to get an insight in how this looks to administrator.